daljitkatoch/How-to-import-order-to-shopify-api/README.md

 # Installation

-1. Place the file in root directory where you want it to run
+1. Place the file in root directory where you want it to run.

-2. Install composer If not insalled on your server
+2. Install composer If not insalled on your server.

 4. Run CMD "composer require guzzlehttp/guzzle" to install

+5. Edit Shop Url and Accesstoken with your shopify store.

 5. Then run the file in your browser